MOULI3636/PII-SHIELD/README.md

 .gitignore exists

-No confidential input documents are committed
+No confidential documents are committed

-README is included

-Repository contains only final project files

 🧩 Project Philosophy

-PII Shield follows a simple privacy engineering workflow:

 Identify
    ↓